 The idea is to explore what makes for good placement beyond boosting brand visibility— to support the brand identity.

 The logo is like your brand’s signature.
 It is necessary to keep in mind that the logo is how your customers remember your brand.
-The need to set some standards for your logo, and where is to be placed is necessary as well.
+The need is to set some standards for your logo, and where is to be placed is necessary as well.

 Choosing a Logo